jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

     OK

-  *cue CELEBRATION MUSIC AND DANCE!* We are GREEN.
+  *cue CELEBRATION MUSIC AND DANCE!* I am GREEN.

 REFACTOR: make it better
 ------------------------

-We can make code better by using
+I can make code better by using

 * `The Abstraction Principle <https://en.wikipedia.org/wiki/Abstraction_principle_(computer_programming)>`_ or